Swindon & Wolverhampton

 Deverell, O.E.F.

-Peck he died on 4 April 1925 aged 50.
-He
+According to Peck he died on 4 April 1925

-was succeeded by Hawksworth.
-Deverell
+aged 50.
+He was succeeded by Hawksworth.

-was closely involved in the design of The Great Bear.
+Deverell was closely involved in the design of The Great Bear.

 Rutherford noted that when Deverell